SmithWillSuffice/ohanga-pai/content/blog/55_total_value.md

 perhaps a "robot theory of value".
 That all sounds nice and good, but what does it really mean?

+Wray correctly answers that if we are serious about realistic economic analysis --- fair distribution of total output --- then we have to have a theory of how real output gets produced.
+This implies both Labour and Energy theories.
+If we ignore the factors going into production, we have an incomplete analysis.
+A theory of the inputs is also necessary because none of the inputs to production are self-replicating and self-sustaining.
+Energy systems need maintenance, and also periodic modernization.
+Labour needs a caring social fabric and healthcare.

-If the robots and self-reproducing, then who really needs a theory of robot value?
+If the robots are self-reproducing, then who really needs a theory of robot value?
 What we would require is a theory of robot control.
-Then this must be implemented!
+Then this theory must be implemented!
+Or at least the best theory we can come up with.

 It is no good having self-replicating robots if they only serve the Top Ten Percent, leaving us plebs "free" to fight over the scraps, over the robot